Lack of appetite in an infant: causes, how to deal with it?

 Pediatrician in the One-Day Hospitalization Department, Institute of Mother and Child

-Developmental leaps may occur at different times and have a different course in each child.
-If a 3-month-old or 4-month-old baby does not want to eat for several days and the parents are not sure whether it is a developmental leap or maybe an infection, they should go to a pediatrician.
+So-called growth spurts can occur at different times and have different outcomes for each child.
+If a 3- or 4-month-old baby refuses to eat for several days and parents are unsure whether it's a growth spurt or an infection, they should go to a pediatrician.

 Anemia and vitamin B12 deficiency as possible causes A 4-month-old baby does not want to eatć